Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Introduction

 \section{Introduction}

 There are many striking differences between normal fluids, studied through standard hydrodynamics \cite{Landau1987Book}, and quantum fluids, which behavior is governed by quantum hydrodynamics \cite{Nozieres1999Book}.
-Some of them, however, stand out, like the existence of two sound modes in superfluids \cite{Tisza1938} in contrast to a single, unique sound velocity in normal fluids.

-The origin of two sound velocities in superfluids resides in the motion of the superfluid component as an independent degree of freedom \cite{London1938,Landau1941}, eventually modeled, together with the normal component, in a two-fluid hydronamic theory \cite{Landau1941}.
-This treatment has been developed and widely applied to liquid Helium and the seminal contributions are due to Tisza, Landau and Bogoliubov \cite{Tisza1940,Landau1941,Bogoliubov1947}.
+Some of them stand out such as the existence of two sound modes in superfluids \cite{Tisza1938} in contrast to a single, unique sound velocity in normal fluids.
+The origin of the two sound velocities in superfluids emerges from the motion of the superfluid component as an independent degree of freedom \cite{London1938,Landau1941}, eventually modeled, together with the normal component, in the two-fluid hydronamic theory \cite{Landau1941}.
+This treatment has been developed and widely applied to liquid Helium and the seminal contributions are due to Tisza, Landau and Bogoliubov \cite{Landau1941,Tisza1940,Bogoliubov1947}.

-The velocity of long wavelength excitations is directly connected on how changes on the local pressure and density of the fluid are related.
-Indeed, as we will review later, the velocity of sound is proportional to the derivative of pressure in relation to density.
+The velocity of long wavelength excitations is directly connected to variations on the local pressure and density of the fluid.
+Indeed, as we will review later, the velocity of sound is proportional to the derivative of pressure with respect to density.
 In the two fluid model, since the superfluid component is treated separately from the normal component, there can be two independent modes for density perturbations: (i) the first sound, analogous to the sound velocity in normal fluids, where superfluid and normal components move in-phase, which is essentially a density wave and (ii) an out-of-phase oscillation of the components, also regarded as a temperature wave, named second-sound.